-- 5.7 The Watlington Neighbourhood Plan seeks to be in conformity with the strategic policies of the Local Plan (Core Strategy 2011 and the Site Allocations and Development Management Policies Plan 2016).
-Land south of Thieves Bridge Road is allocated for 32 dwellings in the current Local Plan.
-An application to develop this site for 40 dwellings was received in late 2021 (reference 21/02421/FM), although as at September 2022 this had not been determined.
-Notwithstanding, the allocated site was subject to an SEA and HRA to support the plan.
-It is reiterated that the sites, policies, and plan were found sound at the Local Plan examination and adopted formally in 2016. - The Neighbourhood Plan recognises the quantum of development that is already committed and does not propose any further growth beyond this.
-This approach would be in conformity with the Local Plan which allows for continued modest levels of development (windfalls) within the development boundary to meet local needs and maintain the vitality of these communities in a sustainable manner.
-(CSO2, CSO6, CSO9, CS12), and the Neighbourhood Plan 'basic conditions'; i.e. supporting sustainable development. - 5.9 After careful consideration and on balance based upon the above it is considered unlikely that a HRA will need to be undertaken.
+- 5.7 The Marshland St James Neighbourhood Development Plan seeks to be in conformity with the strategic policies of the Local Plan (Core Strategy 2011 and the Site Allocations and Development Management Policies Plan 2016).
+It focuses upon matters of community sustainability and a high-quality built environment.
+In terms of the natural environment (with particular reference to Natura 2000 sites), it does not go beyond adopted Local Plan policies. - 5.8 The Neighbourhood Plan recognises the quantum of development that is already committed and does not propose any further growth beyond this.
+This approach would be in conformity with the Local Plan which designates Marshland St James as a Rural Village and allows for continued modest levels of development (windfalls) within the development boundary to meet local needs and maintain the vitality of these communities in a sustainable manner.
+(CS02, CS06, CS09, CS12), and the Neighbourhood Plan 'basic conditions'; i.e. supporting sustainable development. - 5.9 After careful consideration and on balance based upon the above it is considered unlikely that a HRA will need to be undertaken.
 In general, it is noteworthy, that if a HRA is necessary automatically also a SEA has to be undertaken.